UMAprotocol/UMIPs/UMIPs/umip-23.md

         }
     }

-6) Divide the value from step 5 by the value at thep 3 and multiply by 10 USD to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier
+6) Divide the value from step 5 by the value at step 3 and multiply by 10 USD to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier

 ## Security Considerations

 There are concerns around using DeFi Pulse data as the primary source for determining price feeds.
 If DeFi Pulse suspends their api service a new price feed source will have to be determined.
-The Graph and Duna Analytics offer alternatives for independent measurements but the values which are arrived at may be considerably different from Defi Pulse.
+The Graph and Dune Analytics offer alternatives for independent measurements but the values which are arrived at may be considerably different from Defi Pulse.